Sperm Whale: Profile and Information

 Habitat

-Sperm whales are known to prefer deep and ice-free waters, so their population is distributed from the poles to the equator and is present in all the oceans.
+Sperm whales prefer deep and ice-free waters, so their population is distributed from the poles to the equator and is present in all the oceans.

 They also live in the Mediterranean but haven’t been cited in the Black Sea, while it is uncertain if they inhabit the Red Sea.

-It is speculated that the shallow entrances to the Red Sea and the Black Sea may be the cause of their absence.
+It is speculated that the shallow entrances to the Red Sea and the Black Sea may cause their absence.

 While they are usually found in deep, off-shore waters, sperm whales may be seen closer to shore in areas where there are small continental shelves that drop quickly to depths of 310 to 920 meters (1,020 to 3020 ft).

-A common theory proposed is that the spermaceti, which hardens to wax when cold, allows the whale to adjust its buoyancy so it can dive deep and rise again.
+A common theory proposed is that the spermaceti, which hardens to wax when cold, allows the whale to adjust its buoyancy to dive deep and rise again.

-While the males (bulls) tend to live alone, the females and calves move in groups, usually called pods, that mostly consist of 15 to 20 sperm whales.
+While the males (bulls) tend to live alone, the females and calves move in groups, usually called pods, consisting mostly of 15 to 20 sperm whales.

 Immediate, mature males of the same age group sometimes form loose bachelor groups but live solitary lives as they grow older.

-The known reason for males living solitary life is because of competition for squids.
+The known reason males live solitary lives is competition for squids.

 Sperm whales barely socialize, as they spend most of their time foraging, but when they do socialize, it is done at noon, and they do this by complex emitting patterns of clicks, usually called Codas.